-The T-Rex 2X Long Bitcoin Daily Target ETF and the T-Rex 2X Inverse Bitcoin Daily Target ETF (each a "Fund" collectively, the "Funds") do not seek to achieve their stated investment objective for a period of time different than a trading day.
+The Funds do not seek to achieve their stated investment objective for a period of time different than a trading day.
 The Funds' investment objectives may be changed by the Board of Trustees (the "Board") of World Funds Trust (the "Trust") without shareholder approval upon sixty (60) days' written notice to shareholders.
 Unless otherwise noted, all other policies of the Funds may be changed without shareholder approval.
 Each Fund reserves the right to substitute a different ETF, exchange traded product, index, or security for the Reference Asset.